amitmoharil/MathIt/README.md

 # MathIt

-A math game built to learn the nuances of Flask and route redirection.
+A simple math game built to learn the nuances of Flask and route redirection.

 Link: http://mathit.pythonanywhere.com/